cacabo/cis-331-lecture-notes/lec6.md

 Passwords is a valuable secret so want to avoid repetitive use and exposure Just for user authentication

 - Once authenticated, use crypto keys between server/clients, client certificates, cookies, etc.

 - Even for user authentication, good idea to compose passwords with other techniques:

-      -- Password manager, single-sign on, two-factor, etc.
+  - Password manager, single-sign on, two-factor, etc.

-      -- Biometric (e.g., apple's fingerprint button)
+  - Biometric (e.g., apple's fingerprint button)

 ---

 How to _store_ passwords?

 Server must be able to verify passwords.

 Strawman: store plaintext passwords.

 Problem: if adversary compromises server, gets full list of passwords.
 Really bad since server compromises happen all of the time!

-      Hashing: store a table of (username, H(password)).
+Hashing: store a table of `(username, H(password))`

-        Can still check a password: hash the supplied string, compare with table, but now if adversary gets the table, doesn't get the passwords (because hash function is assumed to be hard to invert)
+- Can still check a password: hash the supplied string, compare with table, but now if adversary gets the table, doesn't get the passwords (because hash function is assumed to be hard to invert)

-        Problem 1: password space is quite small.
+- Problem 1: password space is quite small.

   Top 5000 password values account for 20% of users.

   Skewed distribution towards common passwords chosen by many users.
   Yahoo password study: rule-of-thumb passwords are 10-20 bits of entropy.

   - This roughly means that if password is equivalent to 10 random bits attacker needs try 2^10 combinations to find password

-        Problem 2: hash functions optimized for performance---this *helps* the adversary!
+- Problem 2: hash functions optimized for performance---this _helps_
+  the adversary!

   E.g., a laptop can do ~2M SHA1 operations per second.
   Even with reasonable password (20 bits entropy), crack one account/second.

 Response: expensive key-derivation (e.g., PBKDF2 or BCrypt): replace the hash with a much more expensive hash function

-        Key-derivation functions have adjustable cost: make it arbitrarily slow.
+- Key-derivation functions have adjustable cost: make it arbitrarily slow.
   E.g., can make hash cost be 1 second -- O(1M) times slower than SHA1.

   Internally, often performs repeated hashing using a slow hash.

   Problem: adversary can build "rainbow tables".

-          Table of password-to-hash mappings.
+  - Table of password-to-hash mappings.

-          Expensive to compute, but helps efficiently invert hashes afterwards.
+  - Expensive to compute, but helps efficiently invert hashes afterwards.
     Only need to build this rainbow table for dictionary of common passwords.

     Roughly: 1-second expensive hash -> 1M seconds ~ 10 days to hash the
     one million most common pws.

     After that, can very quickly crack common passwords in any password db.

-          [ You will get plenty of practice with Rainbow tables in Homework 2 :) ]

-       Better response: *salting*
+- Better response: **salting**

   Input some additional randomness into the password hash: H(salt, pw).
   Where does the salt value come from?
 Stored on server in plaintext.

   Why is this better if adversary compromises the salt too?
   Cannot build rainbow tables.

   Choose a long random salt.

   Choose a fresh salt each time user changes password.

 ---

 How to _transmit_ passwords?

 Bad idea: sending password to the server in cleartext.

 Slightly better: send password over encrypted connection.

 Why is this not great?

-      -- If user mistakenly enters password of server A into server B, server B can learn it.
+- If user mistakenly enters password of server A into server B, server B can learn it.

 Strawman alternative: send hash of password, instead of the password.

 Not so great: hash becomes a "password equivalent", can still be resent and server B would still be able to learn it.

 Better alternative: challenge-response scheme.

 1. User and server both know password.

 2. Server sends challenge R.

 3. User responds with H(R || password).

 4. Server checks if response is H(R || password).

 If server knew password, server convinced user knows password.

 If server did not know password, server does not learn password.

 ---

 How to prevent server from brute-force guessing password based on H() value?

-    Expensive hash + salting (as discussed earlier)
+- Expensive hash + salting (as discussed earlier)

-    Allow client to choose some randomness too: guard against rainbow tables.
+- Allow client to choose some randomness too: guard against rainbow tables.

 How to defend against guessing?

-    Guessing attacks are a problem because of small key space.
+- Guessing attacks are a problem because of small key space.

-    Rate-limiting authentication attempts is important.
+- Rate-limiting authentication attempts is important.

-    Implement time-out periods after too many incorrect guesses.
+- Implement time-out periods after too many incorrect guesses.

-    What to do after many failed authentication attempts?
+- What to do after many failed authentication attempts?

 What matters in user's password choice?

-    Many sites impose certain requirements on passwords (e.g., length, chars).
+- Many sites impose certain requirements on passwords (e.g., length, chars).

-    In reality, what matters is entropy.
+- In reality, what matters is entropy.

-    Format requirements rarely translate into higher entropy
+- Format requirements rarely translate into higher entropy

-    Defeats only the simplest dictionary attacks.
+- Defeats only the simplest dictionary attacks.

-    Also has an unfortunate side-effect of complicating password generation.
+- Also has an unfortunate side-effect of complicating password generation.
   E.g., no single password-gen algorithm satisfies every possible web site.
   Conflicting length, symbol rules.

 ---

 Password recovery.

-    Important part of the overall security story.
+- Important part of the overall security story.

-    Sarah Palin's email account hack: Yahoo's recovery question was her date of birth and high school.
+- Sarah Palin's email account hack: Yahoo's recovery question was her date of birth and high school.
 Attacker looked that up in 15 seconds on Wikipedia and reset her password.

-    Also recall Matt Honen's gmail account (Wired Journalist) from Lecture 2.
+- Also recall Matt Honen's gmail account (Wired Journalist) from Lecture 2.

-    Think of this as yet another authentication mechanism.
+- Think of this as yet another authentication mechanism.

-    Composing authentication mechanisms is tricky: are both or either required?
+- Composing authentication mechanisms is tricky: are both or either required?

-    Recovery mechanisms are typically "either".
+- Recovery mechanisms are typically "either".

-    Sometimes composing "both" is a good idea: token/paper + password/PIN, etc.
+- Sometimes composing "both" is a good idea: token/paper + password/PIN, etc.

 ---